|

 small surface mounted vortex generators, affixed on the underside of

-the front diffuser, were noted at Petit '08.
-As a generalization,
+the front diffuser, were spotted at Petit '08.
+As a

 VGs such as these are used in situations where either the primary